 About Us Contact Shop

-12 Irish Food Recipes: Authentic & Perfect for Your St. Patrick’s Day Menu
+12 Irish Food Recipes That Are Authentic & Perfect for Your St. Patrick’s Day Menu

-Also this list contains some perfectly delicious recipes for almost every part of your menu:
+Also this list contains some perfectly delicious recipes for almost every part of your menu.
+So think side dishes, mains, and even desserts.

-So if you want to get some new ideas for St. Patrick’s Day, plus you want pretty authentic dishes, then I think this list of Irish food has got you covered!
+So if you wanna get some new ideas for St. Patrick’s Day, plus you want pretty, authentic dishes, then I think this list of Irish food has got you covered!

-So check out all 12 of these recipes, and start planning out your day’s meal plan.
+Just check out all 12 of these recipes that cover a bit of the Irish cuisine, and start planning out your St. Patty’s Day’s menu with traditional dishes.

 1. Corned Beef Hash

-It’s a classic, so I kind of can’t not include it on this list.
+It’s one of those classic, traditional Irish dishes so I honestly couldn’t not include it on this list of Irish foods.

 • Prep is 5 minutes (which is great – less time on feet).